matti/kontena-compose/README.md

 ### ETCD over public network (expose weave port)

+If you don't expose all ports to all nodes, then the traffic will be routed as multi-hop.

 ```
 kontena node label add FIRSTNODENAME region=oneregion
 kontena node label add FIRSTNODENAME region=secondregion